precice/calculix-adapter/docs/adapter-calculix-get-adapter.md

 2. Edit the `Makefile` to set the paths to dependencies.
    - If you have the CalculiX source in `~/CalculiX/` and the dependencies in your global paths, you don't need to change anything.
-   - Otherwise, set `CCX` and, if built from source, the include and lib flags for SPOOLES, ARPACK, and yaml-cpp.
+   - Otherwise, set `CCX` and, if built from source, the include and lib flags for the dependencies.
    - Read below if you are [using GCC 10 or later](#compiling-with-gcc-10-or-newer).
 3. Clean any previous builds with `make clean`.
 4. Build with `make` (e.g. `make -j 4` for parallel).